Theoretical interpretation of the $\Xi(1620)$ and $\Xi(1690)$ resonances seen in $\Xi_c^+ \to \Xi^- \pi^+ \pi^+$ decay: Results

 The work of Ref.~\cite{Bennhold} is repeated in Ref.~\cite{Sekihara:2015qqa}, by using the chiral unitary approach.
-When selecting an appropriate set of subtraction constants, a pole of $1682-0.8i$ MeV is found, corresponding to $\Xi(1690)$.
-The coupling constants appears to be dominated by $\bar{K}\Sigma$, which is in line with our results obtained by the cutoff method to regularize the loop function.
-More recently, two more works address the nature of these resonances from the molecular perspective.
+When selecting an appropriate set of subtraction constants, a pole of $1682-0.8i\, \rm MeV$ is found, corresponding to $\Xi(1690)$.
+The coupling constants appear to be dominated by $\bar{K}\Sigma$, which is in line with our results obtained by the cutoff method to regularize the loop function.
+More recently, four more works address the nature of these resonances from the molecular perspective.
 In Ref. \cite{Nishibuchi}, the $\Xi(1620)$ is obtained using the chiral unitary approach and the $\bar K \Lambda$ scattering length is evaluated.
-In Ref. \cite{Feijoo}, the chiral unitary approach is again used to stdy the meson-baryon interaction in the $S=-2$ sector including next to leading order and Born terms in the interaction.
+In Ref. \cite{Alberto}, the same framework is used and the $\Xi(1690)$ is obtained in addition to another resonance, the $\Xi(2120)$, explaining why the observed widths are so small.
+In Ref. \cite{Jujun}, the same approach is used, the $\Xi(1690)$ is also generated and the related reaction $\Lambda_c^+ \to \Lambda K^+ \bar K^0$ is studied.
+In Ref. \cite{Feijoo}, the chiral unitary approach is again used to study the meson-baryon interaction in the $S=-2$ sector including next to leading order and Born terms in the interaction.
 In that work both the $\Xi(1620)$ and $\Xi(1690)$ are generated with similar results and conclusions regarding the nature of the states, as exposed in the present work.
 In our work we dynamically generate the $\Xi(1620)$ and $\Xi(1690)$ states, with only one parameter $q_{\text{max}}$.
 We must stress that the only parameter of the chiral unitary approach at this leading order already determines at the same time the position of the two resonances, their widths and the relative strength of the production rates of the two resonances, a real challenge for any theory.